jaanonim/obsidian-youversion-linker/README.md

 # Obsidian YouVersion Plugin

-**Obsidian plugin that automatically link bible verses to YouVersion bible.**
+**Automatically link bible verses in your notes to YouVersion bible.**

 You need to just type for example: `John 1:1-6`.